 For more information about our infusion therapy services or for help finding a doctor, call our free, 24/7 Consult-A-Nurse line.

 What is infusion therapy?

 Infusion therapy involves giving a patient medication through a needle or a catheter.
-This type of therapy may be necessary for numerous reasons, such as the patient is unable to eat, their condition is advanced or their stomach acids would destroy the medication if taken orally.
+This type of therapy may be necessary for numerous reasons, such as if the patient is unable to eat, antibiotics are ineffective, their condition is advanced or their stomach acids would destroy the medication if taken orally.

 We are able to treat many conditions and diseases through infusion therapy, including: